|

 Leclerc

-MBT in the French Army.
-The AMX-30 is still in service with
+MBT.
+Though by 2020 the AMX-30 was still in service with

 The AMX-30

 firepower and mobility rather than protection.
-Vehicle is fitted
+It could be

 with NBC protection and automatic fire suppression systems.
 Armor of